ta3pks/go-multipart-downloader/README.md

 `-h` help message

+`-p`its progress bar(its default)

-If output filename does not exits the program will try to determine the name from the URL
+If output filename does not exits the program will try to determine the name from the URL If you won't work with progressbar you can use "go run main.go --progress=false -u <url>" this command without progressbar
 # TODO

-- [ ] progress bar
+- [x] progress bar
 - [ ] stats